 The new visa rules allow Europeans, Americans and a number of other countries to visit Minsk without a visa for 5 days.
+There are no hidden charges of any sort, and people are not even required to go online and get a New Zealand ETA like I had to for my last New Zealand trip.
 Belarus is still a super cheap country (compared to the rest of Europe) and still has a fairly low amount of tourists.

 The prices, amount of tourists and accessibility are 3 super important factors for me when booking a trip to another country.
 And I must say, Minsk delivered very well!
 It took me 4 hours to get there from Copenhagen with a small stop in Riga.

 So, how to spend 5 days in Minsk?